narojkumar99/PinterestListView/README.md

 =================

 Pinterest style ListView for Android.
-Simple implementation that uses two syncrhonized ListViews to optimize memory consumption.
+Simple implementation that use two syncrhonized ListViews to optimize memory consumption.